msgpack/msgpack-python/README.rst

 in the upcoming container, so that each element in an array, or key-value pair in a map, can be unpacked or skipped individually.

-Warning: these methods raise ``StopIteration`` when called at the end of the stream.
-Unless caught, this may silently break an iteration.

 Each of these methods may optionally write the packed data it reads to a callback function: